The German Past Perfect

 Definition und Anwendungs des Plusquamperfekts im Deutschen

 First of all, I’d like to clear up what the German past perfect actually is.
 For sure, many of you are familiar with the past perfect in the English language, so at least the definition and usage should be clear to you.
 Luckily, this English tense is quite similar to the German one.
-Nevertheless, I have already mentioned that are some exceptions from the rule – but we’ll have a look at them later on.
+Nevertheless, I have already mentioned that are some exceptions to the rule – but we’ll have a look at them later on.
 So, what is the German past perfect?

 The German past perfect or pluperfect (Plusquamperfekt in German) expresses actions that took place before a certain point in the past.